 By the 18th century the farms were being bought up by absentee landlords and combined unto bigger units.
 Even on Grayshott’s poor soil farming had gone beyond subsistence and become a profitable business worth investing in.
 A map from 1739 has drawings of two of Grayshott’s farmhouses, both of them gable-ended with two stories and a central chimney.
 Sadly none of these early farmhouses survive but their approximate locations are known.
 There would have been squatters’ cottages and itinerant workers camps in the valleys and woods as well.

 The whole future of Grayshott took a new direction with the enclosure of Headley Common in 1859.
 The common land formerly used by villagers to supplement their farms, smallholdings and gardens was sold to private developers.
 In the east of the village, this triggered the start of modern Grayshott’s construction, as builders were able to purchase large plots of land for development.
-In the west, the lord of the manor converted the commons known as the Land of Nod into a private shooting estate.
+In the west, the owner of Wishanger Estate converted the commons known as the Land of Nod into a private shooting estate.

 The entire area was made more accessible by the arrival of the railway in Haslemere, also in 1859.
 The altitude of Hindhead and its good air quality, declared by Professor John Tyndall to be ‘as pure as that in the Swiss Alps’ soon brought from the late 1880s onwards a mass influx of visitors and new residents including many prominent Victorians, to include Sir Arthur Conan Doyle, George Bernard Shaw and Alfred, Lord Tennyson.
 Grayshott rapidly expanded from 1890 to become a trading centre supplying all the needs of this new prosperity in the area.
 The old farmland remained, untouched by development until the 1920s, and some of it still survives, but the focus of village life moved largely towards the new commercial and residential heart.